JSAbrahams/mamba_doc/features/modules/state_stateless.md

 An instance of a class may be created.
 A class may not inherit from another class, but may have another class as a property, and forward its methods.
 A class may implement a type.
 It must then either implement the methods described in the type, or contain an instance of a class that forwards these methods.

-A immutable instantiation may not modify its fields.
-Therefore, it is not possible to call a method of an instantiation that modifies its fields.
-A method modifies the fields of an instance by assigning to a variable preceded by `self`.
-All fields of a `class` must be either defined in the constructor or at the top of the body of the `class`.

-`to_string` and `to_hash` of a class may be either a function or a constant.
-If these are not implemented, the default implementation is used.

-`eq` may be implemented.
-If not, the default implementation is used of recursively checking that the values are equal.
-For contained instances of the classes, this is only done for forwarded definitions.
-See "Operator Overloading" for more details on operator overloading.

 ## Using Type Aliases to Define State of Self